sethduffin/archive-submissions/README.md

 Note: On the first launch it will ask you to verify chromedriver.
 To do this, go to System Preferences > Security & Privacy > General > chomedriver: Allow anyways

 ## Setup
-1. Set Canvas username and password in local.py
-2. Put assignment links in "assignments.txt"
+1. Paste assignment links in "assignments.txt"

 ## Run
 Execute the file to to archive student submissons!

 	./run
-Archive location: "submissons" folder
+The first time you execute the script, it will have you enter your Canvas credentials